 Students living elsewhere while writing a thesis or dissertation and sending chapters to an advisor for feedback must register for a minimum of 3 graduate credits a term; they should register for thesis or dissertation credits.

 Various on- and off-campus agencies and offices have their own course-load requirements.
 For example, some agencies that offer student loans set registration requirements.
 The Office of the Registrar can only certify the number of credits for which a student has officially registered.
 Because the minimum registration requirements for the Division of Graduate Studies may not satisfy some agency requirements, it is the student’s responsibility to register for the required number of credits.

 Course Enrollment for Faculty and Staff Members

 Faculty members (including officers of administration) may not pursue an advanced degree in the department in which they hold an appointment.
-To pursue a degree in another department, they must submit a petition to the dean of the Graduate School for approval.
-More information about the petition process is available on the Graduate School website.
+To pursue a degree in another department, they must submit a petition to the vice provost for graduate studies for approval.
+More information about the petition process is available on the Division of Graduate Studies website.

-Graduate students at the university may, with advisor and departmental approval, take graduate courses at institutions in the Oregon University System participating in the joint campus program.
+Graduate students at the university may, with advisor and departmental approval, take graduate courses at Portland State University or Oregon State University.
 A student registers for these courses with the University of Oregon registrar, who records each grade on the academic record under Joint Campus Experimental Course: [Topic] (JC 610).
-The student must be a matriculated UO graduate student in an advanced degree program and registered for UO courses during the same term the Joint Campus Experimental Course: [Topic] (JC 610) course is taken.
 A maximum of 15 credits taken under the joint campus program may be applied toward a graduate degree program.
 Joint campus course work counts toward the 24 graded credits required for the master’s degree.
+Additional information about eligibility and restrictions are available on the Division of Graduate Studies website.
 Forms are available in the Office of the Registrar.

 WICHE Regional Graduate Programs